 - Medical malpractice and nursing home abuse/neglect cases

 - Railroad injury cases

 Our firm attorneys are licensed to practice law in Virginia, North Carolina, West Virginia, and Washington, D.C.
-All of the firm attorneys are active in local, state and or national trial lawyer organizations, and each of our attorneys have active involvement with charitable organizations outside of their involvement as practicing lawyers.
+All of the firm attorneys are active in local, state, and or national trial lawyer organizations, and each of our attorneys have an active involvement with charitable organizations outside of their involvement as practicing lawyers.